Sony trying to find alternatives to release 'The Interview'

 "Free expression should never be suppressed by threats and extortion," the studio said in its statement.

-One independent theater in Texas that wanted to screen the "The Interview" after the hackers' threats, the Alamo Drafthouse, said the studio declined to distribute.
+One independent theatre in Texas that wanted to screen the "The Interview" after the hackers' threats, the Alamo Drafthouse, said the studio declined to distribute.

 (Reporting by Mary Milliken; Editing by Eric Kelsey, Bernard Orr)